Ipswich Blackfriars: The site

 The Ipswich town rampart, reconstructed c.1200 on the line of a Viking-age defence, lay in its south-eastern quarter on the east side of the Blackfriars site within the line of Lower Orwell Street.
-The friary lands accrued within this sector, with Foundation Street on its west side, and St Mary at Key to the south, within which parish it principally lay.
+The priory lands accrued within this sector, with Foundation Street on its west side, and St Mary at Key to the south, within which parish it principally lay.
 In 1307 Alice Harneis (wife of the leading townsman and coroner Philip Harneis, who led the group for the re-writing of the Town Custumal, and to whom the town Farm was committed), assigned to the friars a plot of 200 ft by 36 ft which she held from Sir Payn de Tibetot, 1st Baron Tibetot (c.
 1279–1314), (of the patron family of the Greyfriars).
 This required a Borough inquisition as it affected a Custom (Hadgavol) reserved to the Crown.

 An acre of land on the south side was assigned to the friars in 1334.
 The pardon granted to the friars in 1346 for 100 feet of land and a ditch acquired without licence from John Harneis (i.e. "John Hares") followed an inquisition stipulating that the townsmen were to have free ingress for maintaining and defending the rampart.
 The donor was probably Philip's brother John, also prominent in town affairs, whose will was proved in 1323.
 Similarly a grant made by the whole borough and commonalty in 1349, of a 103 ft plot extending into the middle of the town ditch, carried the proviso that the friars were to maintain the wall (rampart), and also the two great gates to north and south of their court by which the commonalty could have access if necessary.
 In 1352 three messuages (also yielding Hadgavol) were assigned for enlarging the homestead by Henry de Monessele, Henry Rodbert and Henry Loudham (i.e. "Manesby, Redred and Landham").